allisonmachado/blog.allison.bsb.br/posts/http-caching-and-cdn.md

 * Stale Content - cached content but already expired and not valid for use
 * Fresh Content - cached and valid content for use
 * Cache Invalidation - the process of removing any stale content from the cache
-* Content Validation - the process of contacting the server to check if a stale cache content is still valid and can still be reused.
+* Content Validation - the process of contacting the server to check if expired cache content is still valid and can still be reused.
 * Origin Server - the source of truth for fresh content

 ## Private caches